ricardobcl/HTML5-Speedy-Video-Extension/README.md

 ## Installing

+Just download this project's ZIP and unpack it.

-Run this on the terminal:
+Or, you can run this on the terminal:

 ```Shell
 > git clone https://github.com/ricardobcl/HTML5-Speedy-Video-Extension.git